tdpetrou/pandas_cub/README.md

 ### Test Driven Development with pytest
-The completion of each part of this project is predicated upon passing the tests written in the test_dataframe.py and test_strings.py modules inside the tests folder.
+The completion of each part of this project is predicated upon passing the tests written in the test_dataframe.py module inside the tests folder.

 To run the test suite you will need to install the [pytest library][1].
 This also installs a command line tool with the same name.